Strangers with Keys

 {listen}

-Stories about the surprising origins and hidden histories woven into computing culture.
+Stories about the surprising origins and hidden histories woven into computing history.
 Every other week, a new chapter.

 Look at your phone settings.
 There's a small angular icon there that you've probably never thought about much.
 It's a bind rune showing two characters from the ancient Younger Futhark alphabet, fused…